dustinfast/intuitive_agent/README.md

 ## The Agent

 The agent is composed of three layers, labeled *Conceptual*, *Intuitive*, and *Attentive*.
-They are described below and given by `Diagram 1` (See docs/diagram1.png).
+They are described below and given by `Diagram 1` (see docs/diagram1.png).
 Data is mostly feed-forward, with recurrent feedback signaling the agent's current state and contextual fitness.

 ## The Conceptual, Intuitive, and Attentive Layers